Yandex Cloud

 • From Yandex Cloud virtual machines located in the same cloud network.
 If there is no public access to a host, connections from this type of virtual machine don't need to be over SSL.

-You can connect to a cluster either using encryption (via ports 9440 for clickhouse-client and 8443 for the HTTP interface) or without encryption (via ports 9000 and 8123, respectively).
+You can connect to a cluster either with (via ports 9440 for clickhouse-client and 8443 for the HTTP interface) or without encryption (via ports 9000 and 8123, respectively).

 Configuring security groupsConfiguring security groups